 Lloyd’s Register is a classification and risk management organisation.
 Classification is the laying down of standards for the construction and maintenance of ships.
 Compliance to these standards, published as Rules and Regulations, ensures assignment and maintenance of the class +100A1.
-For a full explanation of classification see Infosheet no.35 and for the history of classification see Infosheet no.32 .
-Details of other major Classification Societies can be found on Infosheet no.15.
+For a full explanation of classification see Infosheet no.35 and for the history of classification see Infosheet no.32.

 No, Lloyd’s Register has never recorded information relating to crew.
 Crew lists and agreements are held in several different locations.
 The Registry of Shipping in Cardiff keep current Merchant Navy seamen’s sea service records dating from 1994, as well as more limited records dating from 1973 to 1993.
 The National Archives hold the majority of the early records of the Registry of Shipping from 1835 onwards.
 For 1861-1938 and 1951-1990, a 10% sample of all log books and crew agreements are held at the National Archives.
 The remainder are distributed between the National Maritime Museum, Greenwich and the Maritime History Archive, Memorial University of Newfoundland.
 Please see Infosheet no.2 for further details.